NOMINATIONS AND ELECTIONS

 Section 1: Nominations Committee

-The Nominations Committee shall consist of the Nominations Committee Chair and three members of the Society serving as Nominations Committee members.
-At the time of their selection, they must have served as members of the BoG for at least one year.
+Sectio 1.2: The Nominations Committee shall consist of the Nominations Committee Chair and three members of the Society serving as Nominations Committee At the time of their selection, they must have served as members of the BoG for at least one year.

-A committee will be formed (consisting of the Nominations Committee Chair, the President, and the President-Elect) which will prepare a slate of Nomination Committee member-candidates for election by the BoG.
-If there is no President-Elect, the third member could be selected by the Nomination Committee Chair and the President from the list of the eight Society Vice Presidents.
+Section 1.3: A committee will be formed (consisting of the Nominations Committee Chair, the President, and the President-Elect) which will prepare a slate of Nomination Committee member-candidates for election by the If there is no President- Elect, the third member could be selected by the Nomination Committee Chair and the President from the list of the eight Society Vice Presidents.
 The slate should consist of four to five candidates.
 The President, the President-Elect, and Vice Presidents may not serve as candidates.

-The BoG will select three Nominations Committee members from the slate.
+Section 1.4: The BoG will select three Nominations Committee members from the

-A member of the Nominations Committee may be nominated and run for a position under the condition that the member resigns from the Nominations Committee prior to its first meeting of the year in which the nomination shall be made.
-The Chair shall not be eligible to be elected to the BoG during their term of service.
+Section 1.5: 1.5 A member of the Nominations Committee may be nominated and run for a position under the condition that the member resigns from the Nominations Committee prior to its first meeting of the year in which the nomination shall be made.
+The Chair shall not be eligible to be elected to the BoG during their term of service

 Section 2: Nominations Schedule

-All candidates for Vice President shall have been a member of BoG or ExCom sometime during the past 5 years and served for at least one year.
+Section 2.2 All candidates for Vice President shall have been voting members of BoG elected by the membership-at-large sometime during the past 5 calendar years, and have served for at least one full year by the time of nomination.
 The candidates for President-Elect and President shall have served at least one year as a Vice President.
 All BoG, President, President-Elect, and Vice President nominees must be members of the Society at the time ballots are distributed.
 The information about nominees for President, President-Elect, Vice Presidents, and BoG shall include, but not be restricted to, the following:

 - Full name and contact information